pbkwee/distrorejuve/README.md

 Potential improvements to come:

     - Lenny.
 Need to patch?
 Maybe use squeeze .deb? (vs. the whole --break-eggs dist upgrade)

+Arguments:

 Use with --source if you just wish to have the functions available to you for testing

 Run with --check if you just wish to check, but not change your server

 Run with --break-eggs to dist upgrade Debian lenny (unsupported) or squeeze (supported) to wheezy (latest).
 Note caveats above.

 Run with --break-eggs to dist upgrade any ubuntu to the latest LTS.
 Note caveats above.

 Run with --usage to get this message

+Run with --to-wheezy to get from squeeze to wheezy

+Run with --to-jessie to get from squeeze or lenny or wheezy to jessie (8)

+Run with --to-latest-lts to get from an ubuntu distro to the most recent ubuntu lts version

 Run without an argument to try and fix your server

 Written by Peter Bryant at http://launchtimevps.com

 Latest version (or thereabouts) will be available at https://github.com/pbkwee/deghost